 Another useful feature would be if you could report and add a photo but wait with submitting it until you are in a wireless environment.
 That could even be done automatically so you won’t forget it.
 This too is on the bucket list, but lower, Gabriel wrote me yesterday.
 (Imagine you write Tim Cooke and you get an answer from him in 15 minutes)

-Work around Neappoli with wifi reporting
+Work around Neappoli wifi reporting

-A work around avoiding using up mobile data for now is that you just hold your finger on the screen back home for a few seconds until the black pin is dropped there.
-From there you can report an issue too from the comfort of your ochre La-Z-Boy.
+A work around avoiding using up data for now is that you just hold your finger on the screen back home for a few seconds until the black pin is dropped there.
+From there you can report an issue too from the comfort of your La-Z-Boy.